Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: Introduction

-Here we develop a comprehensive model for the system within the framework of c-field theory and numerical explore its features.
-We describe the dynamics of the system site in terms of a driven-dissipative stochastic Gross-Pitaevskii equation, which is closely related to the Lugiato-Lefever equation of nonlinear optics~\cite{Lugiato1987,Lugiato2018}.
 By using a ``coherent reservoir model" whereby the reservoirs are described by an AC driving term, we find the c-field model is capable of capturing the bistability and the critical slowing down in the lower branch, and produces a similar nonequilibrium phase diagram to Labouvie \emph{et al.}~\cite{Labouvie2016}.
 We then investigate a "dynamical reservoir model", incorporating both the effects of finite temperature, as well as the back-action of the system on the reservoirs.
-This leads to some decoherence between the system and the reservoir, and in doing so we find that the model is capable of quantitatively reproducing the phase boundaries of the nonequilibrium phase diagram.
+This leads to some decoherence between the system and the reservoir, and in doing so we find that the model is capable of quantitatively reproducing the phase boundaries of the nonequilibrium phase diagram observed in the experiment.

 The outline of the paper is as follows.
 In Sec.~\ref{sec:model} we introduce the c-field formalism for the study of the driven-dissipative site.
 In Sec.~\ref{sec:singlemode} we reduce our model to a single-mode approximation, and compare analytical results obtained against a tight-binding approach.
 Section~\ref{sec:coherentdrive} presents numerical simulations of a multimode coherent reservoir model, and Sec.~\ref{sec:backaction} presents a multimode dynamical reservoir model that includes back-action and heating effects on the driving sites.
 Section~\ref{sec:discussion} presents discussion and suggestions for future work, before we conclude in Sec.~\ref{sec:conclusion}.